Regular Meetings & Talks

 Contact person: Colin Phillips

-Graduate students and faculty meet twice a month to present work-in-progress on syntactic and semantic phenomena.
+Students and faculty meet twice a month to present work-in-progress on syntax and related topics.

 Contact person: Howard Lasnik

 Student and faculty from linguistics and philosophy who are interested in meaning meet weekly to present their own work or discuss that of others.